mhdemd/Ecommerce-Django-REST-APIs/CONTRIBUTING.md

 ## Setting Up the Project

-Follow these steps to set up the project locally:
+Follow these steps to set up the project locally using Docker:

 1. **Fork and Clone**
    Fork the repository and clone it to your local machine: